Alouux/CART-253/OutSpace/README.md

 It is rather interesting seeing the development of your concept, not just from where you started but also the expectations you set for the final product.
 I learned a lot about setting realistic goals for myself within the confines of a project guideline.
 In doing so for future iterations, I believe this skill will allow me to develop my concepts with more tact and precision rather than spreading myself too thin.

-# Sketches, Iterations and Documentation
+# Sketches, Prototypes & Process Documentation

 **The Luna(r) Phases**